UCSBarchlab/PyRTL/docs/index.rst

 * Memory blocks [base class for internal use only]
     * :py:class:`~pyrtl.memory.MemBlock` (_MemReadBase)
     * :py:class:`~pyrtl.memory.RomBlock` (_MemReadBase)

+After specifying a hardware design, there are then options to simulate your design right in PyRTL, synthesize it down to primitive 1-bit operations, optimize it, and export it to Verilog (along with a testbench),.

 To simulate your hardware design one needs to do a simulation, and to view the output we need to capture a "trace".
 Simulation is how your hardware is "executed" for the purposes of testing,